 1. Ignore that issue and let an OTA take over the sale;

 2. Hire a multilingual employee that can write with excellence in different languages;

 3. Adopt a multilingual chatbot that will never make a mistake in conversations and that can talk to multiple users at the same time.

 Which option seems most reasonable to you?
 I guess number 3, right?

-Not to mention that chatbots can identify automatically user’s language and, consequently, approach users in their native language from the beginning.
+Not to mention that chatbots can automatically identify users’ language and, consequently, approach them in their native language from the beginning.
 That makes the experience more personalized and the service much more professional.